Fire Alarm Inspection Services in Greater Houston, TX

 On-Site Testing

-Our licensed technicians systematically test every device in your fire alarm system according to NFPA 72 Chapter 14 procedures.
-This includes activating each smoke detector, heat detector, pull station, and notification appliance.
-We test panel functions, verify communication pathways to your monitoring station, perform battery load tests, and check for ground fault conditions.
-Building occupants are notified before testing begins, and we coordinate with your monitoring company to place the system on test.
+Licensed technicians systematically test every device in your fire alarm system according to NFPA 72 Chapter 14 procedures.
+This includes activating each smoke detector, heat detector, pull station, and notification appliance, testing panel functions, verifying communication pathways to your monitoring station, performing battery load tests, and checking for ground fault conditions.
+Building occupants are notified before testing begins, and the contractor coordinates with your monitoring company to place the system on test.

 3